1. HOME

 • "Mood Indigo" is a famous Duke Ellington piece my father used to play - his moods becoming darker until indigo was black

-• "returned soldier" - "tanks, Italy, desert Egypt, parades, medals, old black beret, grainy black and white photographs"
+• "returned soldier" - "tanks, Italy, desert Egypt, parades, medals, old black beret, grainy black and white photographs" (My father was a World War Two veteran who served in Egypt and Italy.)

 You'll find that you ignore some of the threads you started with in favor of others.
 That's fine.
 That's part of the process.
 You do not have to use everything you thought of.
 Go with the idea that pulls up the strongest images and feelings.